vijay033/Deeplearning4j/README.md

 Manually delete trained dataset for including new training data or go for uptraining process.
 # Running word2vec algorithm on mobile getting ANR in Base64 library due to java and android compatibility
 # WordVectorReader and WordVectorSaver, overrides the funtion of library in order to solve the dependencies
-# Tried to solve encodeBase64/decodeBase64 compatibility issue between android and jave: auth0/java-jwt#131
+# Tried to solve encodeBase64/decodeBase64 compatibility issue between android and java: https://github.com/auth0/java-jwt/issues/131
 # Data Set Source : http://www.gutenberg.org/

 # ISSUE DISCUSSION